No System To Fail

 Commissioned by The Lock -Up Gallery Newcastle, NSW 2018 :

-John A Douglas identifies as an artist with disability and acknowledges his indigenous heritage of the Yuin Nation.
+John A Douglas identifies as an artist with non visable disability and is a descendant of the Walbanga people of the Yuin Nation.

 copyright John A Douglas 2018